GlitchyByte/code-masher/README.md

 [CodinGame](https://www.codingame.com/) challenges or
 competitions.

+---
+#### Run it!

+You need at least Java 15.

-You run the tool like this:
+If you download the release, you can simply run it like this:

+    java -jar gcc.jar WATCHED_DIR OUTPUT_DIR

+If you clone the repo:

     ./run WATCHED_DIR OUTPUT_DIR